du693/cheep/README.md

 ### <a name="connecting-with-other-users">Connecting with other users</a>

 This is one of the areas where there is much work still to be done.
-As of now their is a capability to for users to add other users to their friends list, but this is currently of no benefit to the user.
-To make this integration have more purpose I plan on adding.
+As of now there is a capability for users to add other users to their friends list, but this is currently of no benefit to the user.
+To make this integration have more purpose I plan on adding:

 - Friend View: Only shows sightings from yourself and friends
 - Friend Feed: A feed that displays a chronological list of bird sightings between you and your friends (I also plan on adding a global feed)